oopfan/u235-astro-library/projects/u235-astro/README.md

 > This Angular library contains a collection of components, directives and classes that are useful for creating Astronomy applications.

+> Note: All coordinates, including Altitude and Azimuth, are Geocentric.
+At this time no corrections are made for Horizontal Parallax or Atmospheric Refraction.
+This will change in future versions.

 ## How to use?
 ```javascript
 import { U235AstroModule } from 'u235-astro';